 Students who fail to meet satisfactory academic progress standards will be immediately ineligible for financial aid.
-In order to regain financial aid eligibility, students must meet the minimum requirements of CCCC's Satisfactory Academic Progress Standards by enrolling for classes at his/her own expense.
+In order to regain financial aid eligibility, students must meet the minimum requirements of CCCC's Satisfactory Academic Progress Standards by enrolling for classes at the student's own expense.